open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/ingestion/workflows/dbt/ingest-dbt-ui.md

 #### 6. dbt Cloud

 Click on the the link [here](https://docs.getdbt.com/guides/getting-started) for getting started with dbt cloud account setup if not done already.
+The APIs need to be authenticated using an Authentication Token.
+Follow the link [here](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens) to generate an authentication token for your dbt cloud account.

 The `Account Viewer` permission is the minimum requirement for the dbt cloud token.